khmarbaise/octopress/source/_posts/2018/08/2018-08-21-spring-boot-starter-parent-in-maven.md

   </build>
 </project>
 ```
-The properties defined in the first example are alread defined in the
+The properties defined in the first example are already defined in the
 `spring-boot-starter-parent` pom file which means you do not need to define
-them another time cause you already inherit them via the parent.
+them another time cause you inherit them via the parent.